mengiu/Super-Simple-Stocks-Test/README.md

 }

 ```
- Under you can see the response to the call at the method REST calculateGBCEAllShareIndex using clent REST "Chrome Poser"
+ Under you can see the response to the call at the method REST calculateGBCEAllShareIndex using client REST "Chrome Poser"

  ![Super Simple Stocks Test - Rest Method